faizalwahyu/browserextract/README.md

 Browser-extract-password

-This python program gets all the saved passwords, credit cards and bookmarks from chromium based browsers supports chromium and firefox
+This python program gets all the saved passwords, credit cards and bookmarks from chromium based browsers supports chromium

 Modules Required